 Digital Economy Partnership Agreement (DEPA)

-The DEPA promotes digital trade, trusted data flows, and inclusive digital economies among members.
+The DEPA is a first of its kind agreement that promotes digital trade, trusted data flows, and inclusive digital economies among members.

 Digital Economy Partnership Agreement (DEPA)

-The DEPA is a first of its kind agreement that establishes new approaches and collaborations in digital trade issues, promotes interoperability between different regimes, and addresses emerging digital technology issues.
+Founded by Singapore, Chile and New Zealand, the DEPA is the world’s first-ever standalone digital trade agreement.
+It establishes new approaches and collaborations in digital trade issues, promotes interoperability between different regimes, and addresses emerging digital technology issues such as artificial intelligence (AI).

 The DEPA welcomed its first new member, Korea, in May 2024.
-As of October 2025, nine aspirant economies have applied to join the DEPA.
-They are China, Canada, Costa Rica, Peru, the United Arab Emirates (UAE), El Salvador, Ukraine, Thailand and Uruguay.
+As of October 2025, nine aspirant economies have applied to join the DEPA: China, Canada, Costa Rica, Peru, the United Arab Emirates (UAE), El Salvador, Ukraine, Uruguay and Thailand.

 Download infographic on the key features of DEPA [PDF, 263 KB].